Letters: Coronavirus racism experiences appalling

 They always responded positively because they had friends from different ethnic groups who they knew well and knew they had many things in common even if there were some differences.

-I was appalled that Rotorua councillor Fisher Wang's coronavirus racism experiences (News, January 30) and would like to say to him that I believe most people would feel like I do.
+I was appalled by Rotorua councillor Fisher Wang's coronavirus racism experiences (News, January 30) and would like to say to him that I believe most people would feel like I do.

 The people who make these comments are uneducated, lacking in intelligence and insecure.